idevcm/idevcm/README.md

 I have strong knowledge in Java and Kotlin programming languages, where I have worked with SpringBoot and JetPack Compose, as well as with both SQL and NoSQL databases.

-My academic background has been enriched by practical experiences, such as my Erasmus+ internship in Italy, where I delved into the design and development of microservices architectures with .NET, where I applied various technologies such as Docker, Kubernetes, Istio, Kafka, Grafana....
-I also explored the integration of AI in web applications using Python.
+My academic background has been enriched with practical experiences, such as my Erasmus+ internship in Italy, where I delved into the design and development of microservices architectures with .NET.
+I also explored the integration of AI in web applications in Python with libraries like Langchain and vecotorial databases like chromadb.

 Among my achievements are: